Sue Miller

 Biography

 Dr Nick Mayhew-Smith is a writer and researcher specialising in the impact that religious activity and ideas have on culture and commerce, on heritage, and on the environment.
 His research and publication topics have included environmental theology, faith-based businesses and enterprises, and the ongoing legacy of religious activity in the British landscape.
-He is Deputy Head of Southlands College.
+He is Head of Whitelands College at the University of Roehampton.

 Mark Wakelin